What To Do With That Pile of Clothes

 Third category, clothes that need mending.

 - If you will do the fixing yourself, will it be while watching TV?
 Will it be in the bedroom?
 That’s where the clothes should go.
 Ideally this is only 1-2 items.
 So it won’t be a big pile on your couch.
-But if the sewing kit and the pants are right there next time you sit down to some “Big, Little, Lies”.
+But if the sewing kit and the pants are right there next time you sit down to binge watch Succession.
 It will probably happen faster.

 I’m just not into it